-I Haven’t Got Time For This Pain!: Dental Pain Management for the Entire Team
+I Haven’t Got Time For This Pain!: Dental Pain Management for the Entire Team (MATE Act)

 Management of acute odontogenic pain is accomplished through a clinical approach that successfully incorporates intraoperative local anesthesia and a postoperative regimen of non-opioid and opioid analgesics.
 However, improper and inappropriate use of both local anesthetic agents and analgesics have the potential to produce adverse outcomes for our patients.
 Thus, it is critical for clinicians to accurately evaluate the need for pain control, identify associated risks, and assess the efficacy of the agents to be administered.
 This program will provide participants with a comprehensive understanding of the pharmacology and therapeutics of local anesthetic agents and analgesics.
 Special emphasis will be given to effective perioperative pain management and best practices for prescribing analgesics for postoperative pain control.

 Upon successful completion of this program, participants will be able to: